The Epic Battle Between Cloud Providers

 Whenever an organization experiences downtime, they become exponentially vulnerable to the threat of an attack.
 As previously mentioned, AWS suffered a strong amount of media backlash in regard to their past service interruptions.
 Due to their track record, it’s understandable for the hesitations that came along questioning their ability to provide a secure infrastructure.

 Cloud providers aim to simplify and ease the migration process in a number of ways.
 Cloud migration refers to the shift in infrastructure, services, databases, and applications to the cloud platform.
 The transition can also refer to a shift between cloud providers.
 You’ll first want to determine the intended method of deployment.
 Both Oracle Cloud and AWS offer options for Public Cloud, Private, or even Hybrid Cloud.

 Oracle Cloud remains a favorable cloud provider due to the overall simplicity of its cloud implementation.
 They introduced the Zero DownTime Migration capability as a way to avoid significant system downtime.
 Oracle also gains recognition in reference to the Lift and Shift automation model.
 With its help, on-premise PeopleSoft environments can be migrated over to the cloud with the simple click of a button.

-Although Oracle received criticism around its late entry to the cloud market, its valuable functionalities counteract its delay and prove its worth.
-If you are looking to make the switch, Sentinel Software can assist by providing the hosting and support for easy migration to the cloud
+Although Oracle received criticism around its late entry into the cloud market, its valuable functionalities counteract its delay and prove its worth.
+If you are looking to make the switch, Sentinel Software can assist by providing the cloud hosting and support for easy migration to the cloud

 Have more questions?
 Contact us to receive more information on how you can benefit from Oracle as your cloud provider and Sentinel’s cloud hosting.